ardatan/graphql-tools/website/docs/documents-loading.md

 ```

-`loadDocuments` return an array of document sources and these source objects have the following structure;
+`loadDocuments` returns an array of document sources.
+Each source object has the following structure:
 ```ts
 interface DocumentSource {
   document: DocumentNode; // Object representation of GraphQL Content